Responsive Design: A Guide to Creating Websites for All Devices

 How to Achieve Responsive Design

-Step 1: Get Fluid Grids and Flexible Layouts
+1. Use Fluid Grids and Flexible Layouts

-Step 4: Guarantee a Mobile-First Approach
+4. Adopt a Mobile-First Approach

-Step 5: Test Across All Devices
+5. Thoroughly Test Across Devices